nosqlbench/nosqlbench-docs/site/content/docs/reference/advanced_metrics.md

 set of core metrics which are always present regardless of the activity type.
 The names and types of additional metrics provided for each activity type vary.

-Sometimes, an activity type will expose metrics on a per statement basis, measuring over all invocations of a given statement as defined in the YAML.
+Sometimes, an activity type will expose metrics on a per-statement basis, measuring over all invocations of a given statement as defined in the YAML.
 In these cases, you will see `--` separating the name components of the metric.
 At the most verbose, a metric name could take on the form like